Ktiscar1/Hotel-Analysis/README.md

   3. Create a Data Visualization with Power BI

 # 1. Create a Database
-Database created using SQL Server Managament Studio to analyze the Hotel Booking Data.
+Database created using SQL Server Management Studio to analyze the Hotel Booking Data.
 Import the the data source to SSMS.

 # 2. Querry Data